 Use the dropdown list to select a filter for the condition (you can type part of the name to narrow down the selection).

 You can also select the way the condition works with the button in the middle.
 You can include or exclude contacts from the selected filter ("matches" and "does not match", respectively) or include contacts found in at least one filter.

 Linking filters within other scopes

 You can relate filters which select from the same table (scope).
-You can use the "Presence in filter(s)" condition to link "stores," "products," "receipts," and "abandoned carts" with filters of the same scope.
+You can use the "Presence in filter(s)" condition to link "stores," "products," "orders," and "abandoned carts" with filters of the same scope.

 Linking non-contacts filters

-The "sales behavior" conditions in contacts filters allow you to include filters from "Products", "Receipts", "Abandoned carts" and “Stores” scopes.
+The "sales behavior" conditions in contacts filters allow you to include filters from "Products", "Orders", "Abandoned carts" and “Stores” scopes.

 When defining conditions, use the dropdown lists to select from filters within each scope.

 You can set each condition to match or exclude a specific filter or to match at least one of many filters.